Can Employees Use CBD Oil in 2024?

-Work has always been a source of stress for many employees.
-In 2019, it was found that 83% of employees in the U.S. suffer from stress caused by their job.
+Work has always been a source of tension for many employees.
+In 2019, it was found that 83% of employees in the U.S. suffer from tension and discomfort caused by their job.
 Not only does this have an impact on the individual, but it can also hurt the business.
-High amounts of stress can lead to illness, which leads to employees missing work.
-In fact, employers can lose billions of dollars when employees get stressed.
+High amounts can lead to illness, which leads to employees missing work.
+In fact, employers can lose billions of dollars when employees get overwhelmed.

-In 2020, work-related stress became even worse due to the COVID-19 pandemic.
+In 2020, work-related discomfort became even worse due to the COVID-19 pandemic.
 People may not have been in their traditional workspaces, but that didn’t make things better.
-Trying to find a balance between work and life, as well as dealing with fears of infection and grief from loss, all took a toll on people’s stress levels and mental health.
+Trying to find a balance between work and life, as well as dealing with fears of infection and grief from loss, all took a toll on people’s mental health.

-As life returns to normal and people come back to their workplaces, as an employer, one of the things you might consider doing to help your employees reduce their stress is to let them use CBD.
+As life returns to normal and people come back to their workplaces, as an employer, one of the things you might consider doing to help your employees is to let them use CBD.

 Is CBD Oil Legal?

 CBD has been growing in popularity for the past several years, and it can be found in various forms, from pills to tinctures to edibles to vape liquids.
 The federal law on CBD oil varies, and the rules and laws also vary by state.